The whole earth is our hospital

 To do that I used the only set of skills I was ever any good at, writing and reading, and began — in fits and starts at first but then with more dedication — changing into something and someone different from the person I had been for many years.
 This is nothing either unusual or dramatic.
 The reinvention of the self is the SOAP (Standard Operating American Procedure) that scrubs out souls.
 It seemed to me at the time, and it still seems to me today, that I had no choice but to begin and continue with my slapdash self-renovation until such time that it seems to me to be finished.

 All of this is a worn out way of saying that it has become my discipline over the past few years to try and write my way to a new kind of freedom I still only vaguely see.
 This again is neither unusual nor dramatic.
 Many other Americans do it.
 Many more use other tools to accomplish a similar goal; career-change, relocation, materialism, spiritualism, conversion, drugs, alcohol, rehabilitation, Jesus.
 As Americans, our options for reinvention are numerous with more being minted daily.

 We are a restless people in America, a yondering race that seldom finds the here and now good for more than a few years in any one place — in our hearts or on the land.
 We meet and we part, promising to see each other ‘down the road a piece’, and often we do, but much more often we do not.
-Christmas card lists grow shorter until we get to the last name and then many go ahead and cross Christ off.

 And as we move across the land and through our lives, so we move within our hearts and souls, in our persuasions and in our politics.
-In so doing, we often come to the belief that people we once thought of as significant are, indeed, disposable in the pursuit of our own personal satisfaction and goals.
+In so doing, we often come to the belief that people we once thought of as significant are, indeed, disposable in the pursuit of our own personal goals.

 Disposable people are just another product of our disposable culture.
 And the stark truth of this matter is that disposable people are the case much more often than it is not.